mdlnvere/mdlnvere/README.md

 ## What I've been up to :

 - 🔧 Working on Homey apps for connected devices
-- ✍️ Designing beautiful websites with Symfony, Twig & Tailwind
+- ✍️ Developing a personal blog
+- 🎨 Experimenting with Processing
 - 🎨 Running a creative illustration shop: [atelierillustre](https://atelierrecolorer.etsy.com)

 ### Check out my latest Homey app: